tymedina100/patch-files/freelancer-cold-email-starter-pack.md

 ### Do I need a big portfolio?
 No. One template uses portfolio proof, but the others can be used with limited experience if you can clearly explain how you help.

+### Does this include a lead list?
+No. This pack gives you the message templates and sending plan.
+You bring the prospects.

+### Will this guarantee clients?
+No. No ethical outreach product should promise that.
+The goal is to help you send better, clearer, more relevant emails consistently.

 ---

 # Sales Collateral

 ## Short Product Description

 A practical cold-email template pack for freelancers who want to reach potential clients without sounding awkward, spammy, or overly salesy.
-Includes five ready-to-use templates, subject lines, customization prompts, and a simple first-send plan.
+Includes five ready-to-use templates, subject lines, customization prompts, a first-send plan, and a simple tracker.

 ## One-Liner